Pranay-K/beetree/README.md

 * **MySQL** *v5.6.0+*

 ## Installation
-Copy it to your web folder and run.
-For xampp copy it to htdocs folder, for wampp to www folder.
+Copy it to your web folder and run ie. For xampp copy it to htdocs, for wampp to www folder.
-Basic useful feature list:e

 ## Browser Support
 ![Firefox](https://cdn3.iconfinder.com/data/icons/browsers-1/512/Browser_B-64.png)